 - Koepka’s younger brother, Chase, is also a professional golfer.

-The brothers teamed up at this year’s Zurich Classic to tie for fifth in the team event.
-Chase is taking a similar road to pro golf as his brother, playing the Challenge Tour primarily this year.
+The brothers teamed up at the 2017 Zurich Classic to tie for fifth in the team event.
+Chase is taking a similar road to pro golf as his brother, playing the Challenge Tour primarily.

 - Koepka says seeing his mother, Denise Jakows, beat breast cancer while he was in college gave him added perspective on life: